zoltanctoth/ceu-cloud-class/aws.md

 **_Use Cases_**

-- Perfect for users that want the low cost and flexibility of EC2 without any of the up front payment or long term commitment
+- Perfect for users that want the low cost and flexibility of EC2 without any of the up front payment or long term commitment.
-- Applications with short term, spiky or unpredictable workloads that cannot be interrupted
+- Applications that cannot be interrupted.
-- Applications being developed or tested on EC2 for the first time
+- Applications being developed or tested on EC2 for the first time.

-#### Reserved
+#### Reserved Instances (RI)

 Provides you with a capacity reservation, and offer a significant discount on the hourly charge for an instance.
 1 year or 3 year terms.